Joe Micheletti: Professional career

 Originally drafted 123rd overall by the Montreal Canadiens in the 1974 NHL Entry Draft, Micheletti instead chose to start his professional career in the rival World Hockey Association with the Calgary Cowboys in 1977.
 He also made his international debut for the United States national team at the 1977 Ice Hockey World Championship tournament in Vienna.

 As a professional, Micheletti played in 142 WHA games, mainly with the Edmonton Oilers, totalling 31 goals and 70 assists.
 He joined the NHL's St. Louis Blues for the 1979–80 season and later concluded his career with the Colorado Rockies.
-His NHL career totals were 11 goals, 60 assists for 71 points in 158 games.
-His playing career ended in the spring of 1982, where he was a member of the United States team at the 1982 Ice Hockey World Championship tournament in Helsinki.
+His NHL career totals were 11 goals, and 60 assists for 71 points in 158 games.
+His playing career ended in the spring of 1982, when he was a member of the United States team at the 1982 Ice Hockey World Championship tournament in Helsinki.

 Broadcasting career

-Over the years, he has worked as an ice level reporter or color analyst for Fox, ESPN/ABC, and NBC broadcasts of the NHL.
+Over the years, he has worked as an ice-level reporter or color analyst for Fox, ESPN/ABC, and NBC broadcasts of the NHL.
 Micheletti worked the 1994 Winter Olympics with Jiggs McDonald for TNT and also worked the 1998 Winter Olympics for CBS.
-During his time with NBC, he covered hockey at the 2002, 2006, and 2010 Winter Olympics, paired with Kenny Albert and Pierre McGuire.
+During his time with NBC Sports, he covered hockey at the 2002, 2006, and 2010 Winter Olympics, paired with Kenny Albert.
+The pair called four Stanley Cup Finals from 2016 to 2019 and other key events together on NBC Sports Radio.
+In addition, Pierre McGuire joined the pair for one Conference Final.
 In 2009, he became a color commentator for NHL on Versus.

-On the local level, Micheletti first worked as a color commentator for the St. Louis Blues where he partnered with Dan Kelly or Ken Wilson on TV and radio.
-After spending three years behind the bench, he went to the Minnesota North Stars during the 1991–92 season, pairing with Dave Hodge on TV broadcasts for one season.
-He returned to the Blues, pairing up with Ken Wilson on TV permanently.
-In 1998, he joined the New York Islanders as color commentator, where he worked with Howie Rose.
-In 2006, he became the New York Rangers color commentator on MSG Network, partnered with Sam Rosen.
-He replaced long-time color commentator and former Ranger John Davidson, who had departed to take a position with the St. Louis Blues as Team President.
+On the local level, Micheletti first worked as a color commentator for the St. Louis Blues where he partnered with Dan Kelly and/or Ken Wilson on TV and radio before pairing up with Wilson permanently in 1992.
+In between, he paired with Dave Hodge on TV broadcasts for the Minnesota North Stars in the 1991–92 season after spending three years behind the bench as an assistant coach.
+In 1998, he joined the New York Islanders as a color commentator, where he worked with Howie Rose.
+In 2006, he replaced long-time color commentator and former Ranger John Davidson, who had departed to take a position with the St. Louis Blues as team president, as the New York Rangers color commentator on MSG Network, partnered with Sam Rosen, who he paired previously on Fox.

 Coaching career

-In 1987, he joined the St. Louis Blues as an assistant coach along with Barclay Plager under head coach Jacques Martin.
-One year later, Bob Berry joined him on that role under head coach Brian Sutter.
-He spent four years on that role.
+On June 10, 1987, he joined the St. Louis Blues as an assistant coach with Doug MacLean under head coach Jacques Martin.
+One year later, Bob Berry joined him in that role under head coach Brian Sutter.
+He spent four years in that role.